EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Discussion

 \textbf{\ding{182} Ground truth answer errors in the dataset.} Some problems are intrinsically unlearnable due to incorrect answers in the training data.
 For instance, Figure~\ref{fig:discussion}(b) shows a GSM8K sample where the LLM correctly performs the calculation but is penalized for disagreeing with a flawed ground truth.
 Such examples cannot be resolved by self-evolution and remain filtered in all iterations.
 After manual verification, we identify over 30 such errors, accounting for roughly 10\% of consistently unsolved problems.

 \textbf{\ding{183} Inability to reason from (Q, A).} In other cases, even when the LLM is provided with both the question and the correct answer, it fails to generate a consistent reasoning path.
 In Figure~\ref{fig:discussion}(c), the LLM rejects the provided answer and derives a different conclusion.
 Figure~\ref{fig:discussion}(d) shows another failure mode where the LLM bypasses reasoning and directly appends the correct answer to an unrelated or incorrect explanation.
-These reasoning paths are all filtered out before entering the curriculum learning due to inconsistency between CoTs and the given answers.
+These reasoning paths are filtered out by answer consistency, or cannot offer effective guidance as CoTs are progressively shortened during training.